 1. Create a VPN Gateway virtual network gateway

 Create a VPN Gateway virtual network gateway in active-active mode for your virtual network.
 When you create the gateway, you can either use existing public IP addresses for the two instances of the gateway, or you can create new public IPs.
 You will use these public IPs when setting up the Virtual WAN sites.
 For more information about active-active VPN gateways and configuration steps, see Configure active-active VPN gateways.

 Active-active mode setting

-On the Virtual network gateway Configuration page, you can (optionally) select Configure BGP ASN.
+On the virtual network gateway Configuration page, you can (optionally) select Configure BGP ASN.
 If you configure BGP, change the ASN from the default value shown in the portal.
 For this configuration, the BGP ASN cannot be 65515.
-66515 will be used by Azure Virtual WAN.
+65515 will be used by Azure Virtual WAN.